-It is important to note that the action, activity, and behaviour referred to as impacting upon good neighbourhood management does not constitute antisocial behaviour.
-This is a separate type of behaviour and activity that is linked to the Antisocial Behaviour etc. (Scotland) Act 2004 and is covered within our Antisocial Behaviour Policy.
-Within this policy there is clear categorisation of the types of conduct this refers to and actions to support addressing the conduct.
+It is important to note that the action, activity, and behaviour referred to above as the examples of activity impacting upon good neighbourhood management do not constitute ASB.
+ASB is a separate type of behaviour and activity that is linked to the Antisocial Behaviour etc. (Scotland) Act 2004 and is covered within our Wheatley Homes East ASB Policy.
+Within this policy there is clear categorisation of the types of activity and behaviour this refers to and actions to support addressing the conduct.